 We currently have incomplete knowledge of how these pressures are affecting New Zealand's freshwater ecosystems and their associated biodiversity and cultural values, limiting our ability to effectively advocate for and manage freshwater systems.
-Through Biodiversity 2018 funding, DOC has committed to addressing this problem and increasing its advocacy for freshwater ecosystems and species.
+DOC has committed to addressing this problem and increasing its advocacy for freshwater ecosystems and species.